 Introduce your child to basic cause and effect principles by using chunky LEGO® DUPLO® bricks to make a turning carousel.
 Watch them learn to turn the top of the carousel top and see the seats on the special gearwheels spin round below.
 With three child DUPLO figures and decorated bricks for matching, there are so many ways to play and learn with this exciting model.

-- Includes three child LEGO® DUPLO® figures, plus a bird figure.
+- Includes three child DUPLO figures and a bird figure

 - Custom parts orders are sent separately from merchandise and take additional time to process and deliver.

 - Unopened merchandise may be returned for a full refund within 90 days of receipt of your order.